caiodanielnunessantos/dots-and-boxes/README.md

 # dots-and-boxes

+I consent to the transfer of this crate to the first person who asks help@crates.io for it.

+Contact me at caio dot daniel dot nunes dot santos at gmail dot com if you need to.
+You can do it if you just want to talk as well.

 ## THIS IS AN ABANDONED PROJECT

 Hi, everyone, I am the writer of this crate.
 I would like to say that I am